CameronJYoung/ssmq/README.md

 ## Message Guarantee

 For the moment the only guarantee that will be provided is that the message will be sent.
 There will be no guarantee that the message will be received.
-This will be a feature that will be added in future.
 In future, we will add an acknowledgement system to ensure that messages are received.

 ## Configuration